Twice Upon a Time: 3 Ways You Can Treasure Rereading a Book

 What if it's not the same?
 I'll ruin that special memory I had of the story.

-I found that these books, for the most part, never miss a beat for an adult.
-Childhood classics still take me to a place of wonder—warmth and safety in spite of challenges and danger—and just that cozy feeling I associate with children's books.
+I found that childhood books, for the most part, never miss a beat for an adult.
+These classics still take me to a place of wonder—warmth and safety in spite of troubles and challenges—with that cozy feeling I associate with children's books.
 They still touch a chord of memory, and I find that the memory is as clear as a melody that I've never left behind.

 If there is a bittersweet feeling mixed in now from experiences I've had as an adult, it adds to the depth of the story somehow, rather than taking away from it.

 Linda Borromeo is the author of Mystery Shores, a novel of secrets for children ages 10 and up.
-She hopes adults will also enjoy this historical novel of friendship, conflict and hope.
+She hopes adults will also enjoy this historical novel of friendship, mystery, and hope.

-Linda lives with her husband in the beautiful Pacific Northwest, the setting of her story.
+Linda lives with her husband in the beautiful Pacific Northwest—the area where her book takes place.